 Joined on July 20, 2004 – Australia

-TFBW is currently contracting as an Internet Services Engineer at a large Australian ISP.
-He has a PhD from Macquarie University (Sydney), with a thesis entitled "Network Protocol Design with Machiavellian Robustness".
+TFBW has a PhD from Macquarie University (Sydney), with a thesis entitled "Network Protocol Design with Machiavellian Robustness", but works day-to-day as a humble Perl developer.
 Aside from Internet technologies and computer science in general, his primary interest is philosophy (as the art of reasoned analysis, argument, and clear thinking).

 Except where otherwise noted, all postings by The Famous Brett Watson on CircleID are licensed under a Creative Commons License.

 Late last week, Comcast officially disclosed to the FCC details of its network management practices which have been a subject of considerable discussion here on CircleID.
 (My thanks to Threat Level from Wired.com for providing a convenient copy of Comcast's "Attachment A" in which this disclosure is made.)
 There's not a lot of startling disclosure in this document, but it does provide some useful concrete facts and figures.
 I'll quote the more interesting parts of the document here, and offer comment on it. more»

 There's a lot of argument as to which "anti-spam" techniques are legitimately so called.
 In this article, I'd like to consider what constitutes an anti-spam technique in an ideal sense, then consider the various practiced approaches to spam mitigation in that light, drawing conclusions as to how we should frame the "anti-spam" discussion. ...For the purposes of this discussion, let "spam" refer to "unsolicited bulk email".
 Not everyone agrees on this definition, but it's by far the most widely accepted, and without a working definition we won't be able to define "anti-spam"... more»